TL;DR: Who Wins on Each Dimension

 Latency and Cost

-For developers who use AI coding tools heavily, latency and cost are not afterthoughts — they determine the texture of daily work.
+For developers who lean on AI coding tools, latency and cost are not side notes.
+They shape the feel of daily work.

 |---|---|---|